How to Determine Budget Percentages

 That’s where budget percentages come in: Rather than assigning a set dollar amount to spend in a given category, budget percentages require us to think instead about the proportional amount of our income that the dollar figure represents.

-By parsing each expense as a proportion of the whole, it’s easy to figure out how much you have to spend in each budget category if you start earning more.
+Whether either of those figures sounds reasonable may depend on what you earn, but by parsing each expense as a proportion of the whole, it’s easy to figure out how much you have to spend in each budget category.
+You can also look into reallocating if you were to get a raise or if your cost of living were to change (say, if you were to move).

 Think of it as a pie chart: No matter the amount of cash you spend on a given category, that money represents a certain slice of the pie.
-Making sure that slice is the right size is important to ensure that everyone at the table—which is to say, each of your line items—will get some.
+Making sure that slice is the right size is important to ensure that everyone at the table — which is to say, each of your line items — will get some.

 Basics of Budgeting Percentages